Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

     ## [1] 10

-Checking the number of rows and columns is just another way to check the number of observations you have (you can see them in the structyre too.)
+Checking the number of rows and columns is just another way to check the number of observations you have (you can see them in the structure too.)

 ## Creating a clean dataset